ozborn/clinreason/README.md

 ![Build Status](https://github.com/ozborn/clinreason/workflows/CI/badge.svg)
 # Clinical Context Ontology

 Description: Open ontology for tracking the clinical context of a patient including treatment rationale, diagnostic reasoning and issues related to care context.
+The goal is to capture clinical context around a patient's care, including the clinician’s interpretations and decisions which are not well represented in the problem focused EHR or other ontologies such as SNOMED CT.
+For more details, see [the publication ](https://academic.oup.com/jamia/article/27/11/1648/5906104)

 This ontology is currently under development and will be submited to the OBO foundry.

 ## Versions